781flyingdutchman/background_downloader/README.md

 Monitor progress by passing an `onProgress` listener, and monitor detailed status updates by passing an `onStatus` listener to the `download` call.
 Alternatively, monitor tasks centrally using an [event listener](#using-an-event-listener) or [callbacks](#using-callbacks) and call `enqueue` to start the task.

+Optionally, keep track of task status and progress in persistent storage.

 To upload a file, create an [UploadTask](https://pub.dev/documentation/background_downloader/latest/background_downloader/UploadTask-class.html) and call `upload`.
 To make a regular [server request](#server-requests), create a [Request](https://pub.dev/documentation/background_downloader/latest/background_downloader/Request-class.html) and call `request`.

 The plugin supports [headers](#headers), [retries](#retries), [requiring WiFi](#requiring-wifi) before starting the up/download, user-defined [metadata](#metadata) and GET and [POST](#post-requests) http(s) requests.
 You can [manage and monitor the tasks in the queue](#managing-and-monitoring-tasks-in-the-queue), and have different handlers for updates by [group](#grouping-tasks) of tasks.